You already know that starting a podcast is an excellent way to learn new things, grow your influence, and market your products and services.

 Quora is an excellent site for such research.

-For example, in the screenshot above, Quora showed me the most popular email marketing questions on its platforms.
+For example, in the screenshot above, Quora showed me the most popular email marketing questions on its platform.
 Each of these questions is a thread with hundreds of responses full of priceless audience insights.

 So, the next time you start a podcast, try these methods to understand what your audience wants to learn so that you can become their go-to knowledge source.